 The Clinical Center on the NIH campus in Bethesda, Maryland, is the world’s largest hospital entirely devoted to clinical research.
 It is a national resource that makes it possible to speed the translation of laboratory discoveries into new approaches for diagnosing, treating, and preventing disease.
 The 870,000-square-foot research center has 200 inpatient beds and more than 1,600 laboratories conducting basic and clinical research.
 Learn more facts about the Clinical Center.

 9000 Rockville Pike

 Building 45 (The Natcher Building) Lobby, Room 1AS-13

 Bethesda, MD 20814

-Shuttle — If you use the NIH Campus Shuttle, you want the stop at Building 45, the Natcher Building.
-The stop is on a circular drive, and our exterior offce sign, “NIH Visitor Center Nobel Laureate Exhibit Hall,” is visible from the front of the building.
-Enter the main lobby, and The NIH Visitor Center is to your left.
+Shuttle — The NIH Campus Shuttle is available from the Gateway Center and other locations.
+Exit at the Building 45, the Natcher Building, stop.
+The stop is on a circular drive, and our exterior office sign, “NIH Visitor Center Nobel Laureate Exhibit Hall,” is visible from the front of the building.
+Enter the main lobby, and the NIH Visitor Center is to your left.
 Our entrance is left of the wall poster that reads, “NIH, The Nation’s Medical Research Agency.”

 The Visitor Information Center provides tours for visitors who fall within four basic categories: